Distributed primal-dual algorithm for constrained multi-agent reinforcement learning under coupled policies: Convergence results

-Assumption~\ref{theassumptionofpolicy} implies that the gradients of the log of the policy functions have bounded norms and exhibit Lipschitz continuity.
-Specially, Assumption~\ref{theassumptionofpolicy} can be achieved through the use of function classes such as softmax or log-linear models. \begin{assumption} The time-varying learning networks $\{\mathcal{G}^{L}_{m}\}_{m\geq1}$ are uniformly strongly connected. \end{assumption} \begin{assumption} In Algorithm~\ref{distributedscalableprimaldualAlgorithm}, the learning rates $\eta_{\theta,m}$ and $\eta_{\mu,m}$ are set such that $\eta_{\mu,m},\eta_{\theta,m}\sim\mathcal{O}\big(\frac{1}{m}\big)$. \end{assumption}
+Assumption~\ref{theassumptionofpolicy} implies that the gradients of the log of the policy functions have bounded norms and exhibit Lipschitz continuity. {Specifically, this assumption is satisfied by common policy parameterizations such as softmax or log-linear policies.} \begin{assumption} The time-varying learning networks $\{\mathcal{G}^{L}_{m}\}_{m\geq1}$ are uniformly strongly connected. \end{assumption} \begin{assumption} In Algorithm~\ref{distributedscalableprimaldualAlgorithm}, the learning rates $\eta_{\theta,m}$ and $\eta_{\mu,m}$ are set such that $\eta_{\mu,m},\eta_{\theta,m}\sim{\mathcal{O}\big(\frac{1}{\sqrt{m}}\big)}$. \end{assumption}

-Assumptions~\ref{theassumptiontime-varyingnetworks}-\ref{theassumptionoflearningrate} constitute the standard conditions regarding time-varying networks and learning rates, which are essential for guaranteeing the convergence of the policy parameters.
+{Assumptions~\ref{theassumptiontime-varyingnetworks}-\ref{theassumptionoflearningrate} are standard conditions on time-varying networks and learning rates essential for guaranteeing convergence.}